Sizey-Ltd/recommendation-service-package/README.md

     import RecommendationService from 'recommendation-service';

-Use this syntax in you APP.js or where you are going to import this package
+Use this syntax in you Component or where you are going to import this package
 ```html
     <span className="SizeyContainer" id="sizey-container"
         data-upc={product-upc}